 The principal said she was in her office.

 After giving their alibies, the police arrested the killer immediately.
 Who killed the history teacher and how did the police know?

 The math teacher killed the history teacher.
 He claimed that he was giving a mid-year test, but it was the first day of school.
-(The FBI has a lot of different tactics to solve cases like these.
-These are the secrets they don’t want you to know.)
+This “simple” math puzzle for children has left the internet stumped.
+Can you solve it?

 A serial killer kidnapped five different people and sat them down each with two pills in their hand and a glass of water.
 He told them each to take one pill but warned them that one was poisonous and the other was harmless.
 Whichever pill the victim didn’t take, the serial killer would take.
 Every victim somehow chose the poisonous pill and died.
 How did the serial killer get them all to take the poisonous pill?